Joshiakshaj/COVID_19_R/README.md

 REQUIREMENTS: RStudio installed on system, R programming knowledge, HMisc package installed in RStudio

-Analysis found that Age was NOT a significant factor in deaths(~0) as well as Gender (mean had a higher chance of deaths)
+Analysis found that Age was NOT a significant factor in deaths(~0) whereas Gender was (Men had a higher chance of deaths)